edf-hpc/unclebench/docs/source/ubench-log.md

 *ubench log*  Print log of a benchmark run given its name, the platform on which it has been run and its id.
-              Avaible benchmarks runs and their IDs can be found using *ubench list* command.
+              Available benchmarks runs and their IDs can be found using *ubench list* command.

 # OPTIONS